nickserv/danamccurdy.com/_posts/2014-06-09-Love-and-Peace.md

 ---
 layout: post
-title: Love and Peace
+title: love and Peace
-category: Being Human
+category: being-human
 ---

-Love digs deep into the soul.
+love digs deep into the soul.

 A mind can only search for reason;
 Sex searches for release;